-There is no absolute certain way to defeat infrared, but there are some techniques that make detection more difficult.
+however there are some techniques that make detection more difficult to detect.

+Glass.
 One of the most effective methods to block IR is to conceal behind glass.
 Glass is opaque to thermal imaging.
-It is not a practical solution though, due to the obvious impracticality of carrying around a pane of glass, or constructing your walls and ceiling out of glass 😉
+It is not a practical solution though, due to the obvious impracticality of carrying around a pane of glass, or constructing your walls and ceiling out of glass.
+But I thought that I would mention it.

 Other methods of partially hiding from IR is to conceal by blending in next to other warm objects like stones or thick walls that may still be holding the heat from the day.
 The vents in buildings may be out-flowing warm air; a source of heat that can help obscure your own thermal outline.
 You get the idea… wherever there is existing natural or man-made heat, you can blend in with that to help conceal your presence to an IR or thermal imager.